Policies on Academic Honesty and Integrity

 2. Violating the Rules of an Assignment

 Academic course work is intended to advance the skills, knowledge, and intellectual competence of students.
-It is important, therefore, that students not behave in such a way as to thwart these intentions.
-When students are given assignments, the instructor will normally explain the rules under which the assignment is to be carried out.
-A student who does not understand the rules should ask the instructor for clarification.
-These rules are intended to make the assignment an educational experience and to make certain that the students' accomplishments on the assignment can be fairly evaluated.
+Students should not behave in such a way as to thwart these intentions.
+When students are given assignments, the instructor will normally explain the rules or expectations for carrying out that assignment.
+If you do not understand the directions, ask your instructor for clarification.

-Another form of academic cheating occurs when work is submitted as if produced according to instructions when actually it is produced by some other means, or is simply invented.
+Another form of academic cheating occurs when work is submitted as if produced according to instructions when actually it is produced by some other means or is simply invented.
 When students are given an assignment, it is assumed that they will do their own work.
 A student should not make up data for a report or prepare a report without doing the assignment.
-If the assignment has called for the collection of data, perhaps through social or laboratory experiment, then the significance of the cheating can be great.
+Doing so is a form of plagiarism.

 3. Cheating on Examinations

 Examinations are intended to test your understanding and retention of the material covered in a course.
 If you obtain help from other students during the examination, you have cheated.
-Thus, reading another student's answers while you are taking an examination is cheating.
+Reading another student's answers while you are taking an examination is cheating.

 Penalties for Academic Dishonesty